JuliaManifolds/LieGroups.jl/docs/src/interface/actions.md

-# An Interface Actions on Lie groups
+# An Interface for Lie group actions

 ```@autodocs
 Modules = [LieGroups]